Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/AzureAD/v2/Disconnect-AzureAD.md

 Accept wildcard characters: False
 ```

-### -Confirm
+### -WhatIf
-Prompts you for confirmation before running the cmdlet.
+Shows what would happen if the cmdlet runs.
+The cmdlet is not run.

 ```yaml
 Type: SwitchParameter